rddl-network/ta_attest/README.md

 go run cmd/ta/main.go
 ```

-The following command will attest a given newline seperated file of Trust Wallet machine IDs to the configured network:
+The following command will attest a given newline separated file of Trust Wallet machine IDs to the configured network:
 ```
-./ta --attest-machine-ids-by-file keys.yaml
+./ta --attest-machine-ids-by-file keys.txt
 ```

 ## Configuration